Mountain Bike Summer Camps

 Summer Camp Programs for Youth Mountain Bikers

-Riders need to already be competent mountain bikers, able to ride their bike, use the brakes, shift gears, and have some experience riding trails.
+DuPont State Park is the best location for younger (age 9-14) or less experienced riders.
+We ride mostly green and blue rated trails.
+We pedal loops mostly but also have the option to occasionally shuttle campers for an altitude bump.
+Riders need to already be competent mountain bikers, able to ride their bike, use the brakes, shift gears, and have at least some experience riding trails.

 Each day, MTB Skills Factory staff will greet you at the DropOff to “check in” your rider.
 At the end of the day, staff will “check out” your rider to you at PickUp.